ericcornelissen/js-regex-security-scanner/CONTRIBUTING.md

 - Commit to the new branch and push the commit(s).
 - Make a Pull Request.

+### Getting start

+Before you start making changes you should run `make verify`.
+This ensures your local development environment is set up and ready to go and everything is working as expected.
+If this does not _just work_, please [open an issue] and share your experience.
+This way, we can improve the experience for future contributors.

 ### Development Details

 This scanner is in essence running [ESLint] with a specific configuration in a